MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-style.md

 ## Add custom CSS to your site

-This video will provide an overview of the steps to add custom CSS to your site.
+This video provides an overview of the steps to add custom CSS to your site.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4XYen]